bithatch/tnfs-java/web/README.md

 #### From Source

-A `Dockerfile` is provided.

-Make sure you are in the root of the `tnfs-java` project (i.e. one directory above where this file is), and run the following.
+Make sure you are in the root of the `tnfs-java` project (i.e. one directory above where this file is).
+Then a `Dockerfile` is used for the next step.

 ```
-docker build -t your-name/tnfs-web -f daemon/Dockerfile .
+docker build -t your-name/tnfsj-web -f web/Dockerfile .
 ```

 Then run.

 ```
-docker run your-name/tnfs-web
+docker run your-name/tnfsj-web
 ```

 ## Configuration

-If you are using [tnfs-java-daemon](../daemon) on the same network (or Docker Container) as `tnfs-web`, then zero configuration is needed. mDNS will be used to automatically locate all of your shares and present them in the web interface.
+If you are using [tnfs-java-daemon](../daemon) on the same network (or Docker Container) as `tnfsjd-web`, then zero configuration is needed. mDNS will be used to automatically locate all of your shares and present them in the web interface.

 If you are using standard TNFS servers, you will have to add their locations to one or more `[mount]`  sections in the main configuration file.